NGWPC/nwm-region-mgr/docs/source/index.md

 ![overview](_images/overview.png)

 The National Water Model (NWM) NextGen framework is a modular hydrologic modeling system that links compatible models into flexible formulations for different spatial domains.
-This flexibility makes it challenging to determine which formulations and parameters perform best across regions, particularly in ungauged basins. `nwm_region_mgr` is a Python package that automates this process by using calibration and validation data to identify optimal model formulations and parameter sets at the regional scale.
+This flexibility makes it challenging to determine which formulations and parameters perform best across regions, particularly in ungauged basins. `nwm_region_mgr` is a Python package that automates this process by using calibration/validation data and various catchment attributes to identify optimal model formulations and parameter sets at the regional scale.

 ----